MichaelaSty/SQL-project-ENGETO/README.md

 ##  Creating primary table <br>
 I will create the primary table **t_michaela_styskalova_project_sql_primary_final**, which will be used as a basis for solving individual research questions. <br>

-At first, I will extract the data from the 'czechia_payroll' table and name it as 'wages'.
-The 'wages' CTE contains the average wages of different industries in Czechia from the 'czechia_payroll' table: <br> https://github.com/MichaelaSty/SQL-project-ENGETO/blob/b3ecd0c146304d37fa9a511225057273c4eefead/SQL_script.sql#L5-L17
+First, I will extract data from the 'czechia_payroll' table and name it 'wages'.
+The 'wages' CTE contains the average wages of different industry branches in Czechia as well as the average wages per year for all industries from the 'czechia_payroll' table. <br> https://github.com/MichaelaSty/SQL-project-ENGETO/blob/b3ecd0c146304d37fa9a511225057273c4eefead/SQL_script.sql#L5-L17

 Next, I will include data from the 'czechia_price' dataset, which will be named 'prices':